 Contact person: Archana Nagendiram, College of Medicine and Dentistry

-Contact person: Shreyansi Sharma, James Cook University - MBBS
+Contact person: Matthew Riggs, James Cook University

 This project assesses medical student preparedness for end of life care and potential interventions to improve educational outcomes.
 The project would look at the changing level of knowledge and skills that medical students develop.
 Focus groups and surveys will be used to explore the range of relevant issues across year levels.
-Updated - 06 Apr 2018.
+Updated - 06 May 2018.